 This was provided by detail and contour surveys done during 1910-13.
 As more and more data became available, height information was progressively improved and integrated.

-This paper, by former Australian Survey Office surveyor Peter Daly, gives a potted history of level datums in the ACT and some of the processes of integrating data from different eras.
+Former Australian Survey Office surveyor Peter Daly, gives a potted history of level datums in the ACT and some of the processes of integrating data from different eras.